geo-frontend/nlmaps/README.md

 `<script>`-tag:

-Download nlmaps.min.js from dist/ and include it in your page.
+Download nlmaps.min.js [here](https://gitlab.com/wm2017/nlmaps/raw/master/dist/nlmaps.iife.js) and include it in your page.

 Also include your map library of choice in the page, _before_ nlmaps.
 Nlmaps will then auto-configure to use the included library.